txtincorporated/AWSnotes/05OpsWorks.md

     1. `ls -lart` to see which release most recent, and then `cd` into it.
     1. `ls` to confirm presence of two blacked-out filenames, `database.yml` and `memcached.yml`, and `ls -lart` to reveal they are symbolic links with missing pathways.
     1. Try `cat database.yml` to receive Error Message `cat:  database.yml, No such file or directory`
-        - **NOTE** this is because in configuring the app "None" was given as the selection for DB, so OpsWorks is now by default treating the app as having no DB despite app's actually having a `database.yml` that specifies, in this tutorial, `SQLite` should be used.
+        - **NOTE** this is because in configuring the app "None" was given as the selection for DB, so OpsWorks is now by default treating the app as having no DB despite app's actually having a `database.yml` that specifies, in this tutorial, `SQLite3` should be used.
         - **MUST** externalize DB and tell OW to use s.t. else esides "None"
     1. In OpsWorks "Instances" console, click "Stop" to shut instance down prep to reboot.
-  1. CREATE DATABASE
+1. **CREATE DATABASE**
   1. Navigate to "Layers" view in OpsWorks console and click "Add layer".
   1. **NOTE** three tabs:  "OpsWorks", "ECS" and "RDS".
   1. Click "Add an RDS DB instance" link in the Error message; "Step 1:  Select Engine" view opens up in new window/tab.
   1. For this tutorial, click "PostgreSQL" tab and then "Select"; view transitions to "Step 2: Production?"
   1. For this tutorial again, select "Dev/Test" option and click "Next Step"; view transitions to "Step 3:  Specify DB Details".
   1. Select as follows:
       - "db.t2.micro" for "DB Instance Class" to stay Free Tier Eligible.
       - "No" for "Multi-AZ Deployment"
       - Default storage settings
       - `your-helpful-db-name` for the DB name
       - "postgres" or s.t. similarly helpful for username
       - suitably mnemonic password (always write them down!)
   1. Click "Next Step"; view transitions to "Step 4:  Advanced Settings"
       - **NOTE** need to previously set up security group called, e.g., "allow-postgres-from-the-world" with sole policy to allow all incoming PostgreSQL on port 5432 (use EC2 console to create)
   1. Select pre-generated "allow-postgres-from-world" security group and name the DB helpfully for associating it with the app, e.g., `art_gallery_db`.
   1. Leave all else to default and click "Launch DB Instance"; launch confirmation screen comes up w message that instance being created.
   1. Click "View Your DB Instances" to monitor instance creation and other operations; wait ferfrickin ever till it's available.
-  1. DEFINE APPLICATION, PART II
+1. **DEFINE APPLICATION, PART II**
   1. Return to OpsWorks console and click into previously started stack and go to "Layers" in l.hand sidebar.
   1. Click "Add a layer" and select newly-added instance.
-    1. Give newly-minted user/pass (e.g., as before, user "postgress" w your mnemonically helpful passwd).
+  1. Give newly-minted user/pass (e.g., as before, user "postgres" w your mnemonically helpful passwd).
   1. Click "Register with Stack"; view reloads with demo app stack console now showing a new RDS data layer.
   1. Click "Connect app" link in RDS quick look table; list of apps comes up showing one just connected, and then click "Edit".
   1. Apps console comes back up with option to set "Data source type"; our chance to take it off "None"!
   1. Select "RDS", then the associated db name connected with this stack, and fill in name of db created earlier.
   1. Click "Save" for OpsWorks to automatically spawn a templated db config file for the app.
   1. Click "Deploy App"; "Deploy App" view loads.
   1. Toggle "Migrate database" button to "Yes".
   1. Click "Deploy" (if button ghosted, check that db instance has restarted in OpsWorks "Instances" console).
   1. Wait to confirm deploy success, and then back to "Instances" console.
   1. Click public IP link in instance's table row to load app into browser.
-  1. ADD LOAD BALANCER
+1. **ADD LOAD BALANCER**
+  1. Define new dedicated load balancer for this stack:
+    1. Navigate to EC2 Dashboard.
+    1. Click "Load Balancers" under "LOAD BALANCING" in l.hand sidebar.
+    1. Click "Create Load Balancer" button, and then select "Classic Load Balancer" and click "Continue" to enter creation wizard.
+    1. Set semantically helpful name like, e.g., "opsworks-elb-demo".
+    1. **NOTE** that for non-secure demo purposes it is OK to leave "Load Balancer Protocol" settings defaulted to listen on port 80 and proxy to instances on same port internally, but normally one would set up HTTPS and set a cert.
+    1. Click "Next:  Assign Security Groups".
+    1. For this tutorial, just select previously defined "allow-http-ssh" group, which allows web traffic on port 80 and ssh on port 22; click "Next:  Configure Security Settings".
+    1. Expected warning appears re. non-secure listening settings; ignore and click "Next:  Configure Health Check".
+    1. No `index.html` for this app, so set ping endpoint to just `/`, which will provide a response, and then click "Next:  Add EC2 Instances" and then again "Next:  Add Tags", since OpsWorks will automatically take care of adding EC2 instances as needed.
+    1. Add tag with key "Name" and value of some helpful name like "opsworks-elb-demo".
+    1. Click "Review and Create"; confirm details, scroll to bottom and click "Create".
+    1. At success confirmation screen, click "Close" and then navigate back to OpsWorks console to associate balancer with app web tier layer while waiting for ELB to spin up.
+  1. Add instances to stack and associate load balancer.
+    1. In "Layers" console, click into demo app server, click "Instances" in l.hand sidebar and then "+ Instance" beneath display table for instances.
+    1. Step through configuration as before and click "Add Instance"; click "start" in instance's row in table and allow to spin up.
+    1. Back in app server console, click "Network" tab and select newly-created ELB from dropdown.
+    1. Click "Save"; ELB layer now shows up in "Layers" console.
+    1. Add server name printout to DOM template in app as in previous tutorial and navigate to app by clicking public IP the ELB's "Layers" console display.
+    1. Reload page a few times to see individual host names change.
-  1. OPSWORKS TEARDOWN
+1. **OPSWORKS TEARDOWN**

 #### TERMS & CONCEPTS